Nutritional choices play a large role in these conditions.

 Food Addiction Kills: The Health Consequences

 In reality, it should be a far bigger motivator.

-Just like other addictions such as alcohol or drugs, food addiction is a chronic, progressive illness that ultimately becomes fatal.
+Just like other addictive behaviors relating to alcohol or drugs, food addiction can be a chronic, progressive illness that ultimately becomes fatal.

 It’s chronic and progressive because if we do nothing about it, it remains ongoing.
 And it has progressively worse effects on our health.